rilwan2003/python-c--machine-deep/README.md

 ## Requirements
 To run the C++ examples, you will need the following libraries installed:
 Armadillo mlpack
 dlib

 To run the Python examples, you will need the following libraries installed:
 NumPy
 scikit-learn
 PyTorch

 ## Usage
-To run the machine learning example in C++, navigate to the cpp directory and run the following command:

-g++ -std=c++11 machine_learning.cpp -o machine_learning && ./machine_learningTo run the machine learning
+To run the machine learning example in C++, navigate to the cpp directory and run the following command: g++ -std=c++11 machine_learning.cpp -o machine_learning && ./machine_learning

-example in Python, navigate to the python directory and run the following command:
+To run the machine learning example in Python, navigate to the python directory and run the following command: python machine_learning.py

-python machine_learning.py

 To run the deep learning example in C++, navigate to the cpp directory and run